-This part three of a three part series on webinars.
+This part three of a three-part series on webinars and live online meetings.
 In this episode, I’ll show you a few of the technical secrets about how I deliver the actual webinars.
-I’m going to cover which of the paid-for webinar services that I recommend, how to deliver webinars for free, and which platforms are trending right now.
+I’m going to cover the best online meeting platforms to use along with sound and video suggestions.

-If you missed either of the first two session, you can access them by clicking these links.
-The first session was 7 Important Things that You Need to Know about Webinars.
+If you missed either of the first two sessions, you can access them by clicking these links.
+The first session was 7 Important Things that You Need to Know about Live Online Meetings.
 I told you types of content that work really well in webinars and types of content that can be very bad.
 Last week, we covered How to Create Webinar Content to Maximize Audience Retention.
-In that episode, I shared with you a step-by-step process that you can use to design webinar content so that your audience will pay attention.
+In that episode, I shared with you a step-by-step process that you can use to design content for your webinars or Zoom meetings.

-Nuts and Bolts about How to Deliver Webinars.
+Nuts and Bolts about How to Deliver Webinars and Live Online Meetings.

 Facebook Live with Private Group